microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

 1. Contoso, Ltd staff are worried it may be impossible to manage the many thousands of IoT devices they have deployed around the world with any one product.

-    Utilizing the Azure IoT Hub Device Provisioning Service, Contoso can enable a zero-touch, just-in-time provisioning to specific IoT hubs without any human intervention.
+    Utilizing the Azure IoT Hub Device Provisioning Service, Contoso can enable a zero-touch, just-in-time provisioning to specific IoT Hubs without any human intervention.
 The service scales to many millions of devices in a secure and scalable manner that will meet Contoso's needs.

 2. Can Azure handle all the different types of operating systems and processor architectures of their devices?